luciusmagn/lambdas-and-logos/book.typ

 ] manually implemented an object system, but it isn't fun.
 You want a programming language that has one for you.

-The most fundamental division in programming paradigms is between imperative and declarative approaches.
+The basic division in programming paradigms is between imperative and declarative.
 This split emerged gradually as computing evolved from its origins toward more abstract models.
 We can blame Fortran and Lisp.

 Imperative programming, which includes procedural programming and object-oriented programming, focuses on describing